lafncow/lafncow.github.io/_posts/2015-12-16-Building-A-Hierarchical-Spice-Cabinet.md

 ![Buttered Orange with Lettuce]({{ site.url }}/images/ButteredOrangeWithLettuce.PNG)

+* > *Buttered Orange with Lettuce*
-> Buttered Orange with Lettuce -- An inspired dish from my daughter, but not represented in my data
+  > An inspired dish from my daughter, but not represented in my data

 My data contains an average rating and a number of reviews per recipe.
 The number of reviews follows an exponential distribution, with most recipes having few, if any reviews, but a handful snowball to hundreds of reviews.
 I would like to use the number of reviews to weight the recipes and their ratings.
 However, I don't consider a recipe with 200 reviews to be 200 times as important.
 To compensate, I am log-scaling the review counts.